groundhoggwp/groundhogg/README.txt

 == Changelog ==

 = 2.1.13.11 (2020-03-27) =
+* TWEAKED Add method for automatic updates and non-automatic updates at the same time.
+* TWEAKED Remove non word characters from the export file name when exporting funnels.
+* TWEAKED Store micro_time of event completion to better show events in the order they were completed in.
 * FIXED Bug causing tag related benchmarks to not properly import tags when importing a funnel template.
-* TWEAKED Remove non word characters from the export file name when exporting funnels.
+* FIXED Delay timer bug caused by difference between localtime and system time.
+* FIXED Bug allowing contacts to move backwards in a funnel if a benchmark is completed during the same queue process as the step which triggered it.

 = 2.1.13.10 (2020-03-25) =
 * ADDED New experimental feature, broadcast send speed.